-The layout is constrained by the development carried out to date under the existing permission which has resulted in limited space for the remaining part of the development.
-The proposed layout is in keeping with the layout of the wider development.
-While the limitations of the site are recognised steps have been taken to bring the scheme in line with current policy on placemaking.
-The parking for plots 26-37 has been broken up to make it less dominant in the street scene.
-A landscaping plan has been provided which shows planting to break up the impact of parking and soften the views particularly from plots 34-37 which would otherwise look onto the rear gardens of the opposite properties.
-Additional planting is proposed around plot 12 to strengthen the distinction between public and private space on this part of the site.
-The proposed planting will serve to create a stronger sense of place and will help to assimilate the proposed development into the existing scheme and the surrounding area.
+The proposed layout follows that of the existing permission.
+The space available is constrained by the development carried out to date under the existing permission and there is limited scope to alter this.
+The parking for plots 44 and 45 has been altered to make it less dominant in the street scene in accordance with policy PP3.
+A landscaping plan has been provided which shows planting along the roadside boundary of the plots and hedging along the eastern edge of the application site.
+The proposed planting will serve to create a stronger sense of place and will help to assimilate the proposed development into the existing scheme.
 It is recommended that the provision and maintenance of the landscaping proposals are controlled by condition.
-The placemaking measures are considered sufficient in the context of this limited site.

 The relationship between the proposed houses and surrounding houses is similar to that of the already approved houses.
-The number of units is being reduced resulting in a less dense development which will reduce the impact on the amenity of neighbouring houses or the surrounding area.
+The density and scale of development is unaltered and as such there will be no greater impact on the amenity of neighbouring houses or the surrounding area.
 The positioning of the houses and the windows has been considered to take account of surrounding plots and will not give rise to any unacceptable privacy or overlooking issues.